 Hallelujah! it's out of the closet but if you're reading any of the posts on Facebook, or looking at any Menopause support groups it looks like the consensus is - Menopause sucks big time.
 Symptoms from anxiety to Paranoia appear to be common.

 Everyone's experience will be different and how we cope will vary too but my experience with clients going through the stage of the M word is - exercise helps.

-Pilates is a system of movement that focusses on quality of movement according to the Principles:
+Pilates is a system of movement that focuses on the quality of movement according to the Principles:

-When working with these principles in mind a Pilates class whether it's for beginners of more experienced practitioners is a calming, focussed place where time spent is beneficial when Menopausal symptoms come calling.
+When working with these principles in mind a Pilates class whether it's for beginners of more experienced practitioners is a calming, focused place where time spent is beneficial when Menopausal symptoms come calling.

 I hope you now have a sense of the benefits a Pilates class can bring to your concerns during all phases of your Menopause journey.
 Whether you attend a class specifically for women dealing with this stage of life or a general Pilate class you'll find an outlet for symptoms you're experiencing as well as a place to talk should you wish to.
 Taking control of your situation always feels good.
 You don't need to be a victim of this natural although at times challenging life event.

 Should you want to discuss the possibility of taking classes at my studio (not necessarily for Pilates & Menopause) in La Garde Freinet contact me at Nuala@nualacoombspilates.com

 or call +33 (0) 6 73 99 37 85